MIC-DKFZ/semantic_segmentation/README.md

 For data augmentation the images are randomly scaled to a range of [0.5, 2] and randomly cropped to a size of 1024x512 afterwards.
 Besides that, only random flipping and normalization is performed.
 By default the models are initialized using pretrained weights on ImageNet.
-If not specified, training is done on 2 GPUs (with a batch size of 6 per GPU) and each experiment is rerun 3 times.
 Unless specified, training is performed on 2 GPUs (with a batch size of 6 per GPU) and each experiment was repeated 3 times.
 The *MS OCR* model is trained with two scales (*[0.5, 1.]*) during training and for inference a third (*[0.5, 1., 2.]*) is added.
 Typically, both settings are evaluated in the following experiments.